Predicting Take-over Time for Autonomous Driving with Real-World Data: Robust Data Augmentation, Models, and Evaluation: Introduction

 All above points seem to suggest that a drop in attention is inherent in human behavior.
 Thus, it is not a matter of \textit{if}, but \textit{when} the driver will resort to non-ideal behavior.
 This makes the safe and smooth handling of control transitions, which entail the transfer of vehicle controls from the autonomous agent to the human driver and vice versa, extremely important and timely.
 Consider the scenario illustrated in Fig.~\ref{fig:motivation}, indicating the transition of control from an autonomous agent to the human driver to be a function of the driver state.
 We propose that a system that takes the state of the driver into account can decide between handing over control if the driver is ready, versus coming to a safe and smooth halt if not.
 Driver state can also dictate how and when a takeover alert must be supplied to ensure an uneventful transition of control.

-In this paper, we focus on transitions from the autonomous agent to the human driver - as these scenarios are inherently risky and require timely human intervention to avoid collision.
+In this paper, we focus on transitions from the autonomous agent to the human driver.
+In particular, we consider scenarios where limits of the autonomous system are reached.
+For example, an unforeseen on-road hazard may be detected that needs to be evaded.
+The conditions for L3 autonomy may be coming to an end with the vehicle leaving a geofenced area, or a traffic jam assist system encountering dissipation of the traffic jam.
+Such scenarios require timely human intervention within a predictable time window.
 In describing such control transitions, we make use of the take-over time (TOT) metric, defined as the interval of time between a take-over request (TOR) being issued and the assuming of human control.
 The take-over request could be an auditory/visual/tactile cue used to indicate to the driver that their intervention is immediately needed.
-Due to the complexity of human attention, we define the assumption of control as the completion of the following three behaviors: \begin{enumerate} \item \textbf{Hands-on-wheel:} hand(s) return to the vehicle's steering control. \item \textbf{Foot-on-pedal:} foot returns (from floorboard or hovering) to make contact with any driving pedal. \item \textbf{Eyes-on-road:} gaze is directed forward, toward the active driving scene. \end{enumerate} We make the assumption that these three cues occurring simultaneously are sufficient to consider the driver both attentive to the scene and in control of the vehicle.
+Due to the complexity of human attention, we define the assumption of control as the completion of the following three behaviors: \begin{enumerate} \item \textbf{Hands-on-wheel:} hand(s) return to the vehicle's steering control. \item \textbf{Foot-on-pedal:} foot returns (from floorboard or hovering) to make contact with any driving pedal. \item \textbf{Eyes-on-road:} gaze is directed forward, toward the active driving scene. \end{enumerate} We work with the assumption that these three cues occurring simultaneously are \textit{necessary} to consider the driver both attentive to the scene and in control of the vehicle.
+We do note that the three cues may not be \textit{sufficient} to consider the driver attentive and in control.
+This would additionally depend on factors such as the driver's situational awareness and the corrective/stabilizing maneuver performed post TOR.
+We limit the scope of this work to predicting the time taken for the above three cues, as a first step towards analysis of control transitions using real-world autonomous driving data.
+Analysis of situational awareness and corrective maneuvers will be addressed in future work.

 As depicted in Fig.~\ref{fig:motivation}, the transition of control from an autonomous agent to the human driver should be a function of both the surrounding scene and the state of the driver.
 The surrounding scene can be concisely expressed using a metric such as time-to-collision (TTC), whereas the state of the driver can be captured by the predicted TOT.
 Combined, this forms a criterion for safe control transitions: